bdb1234/clawbot/README.md

 ## Run Clawbot!

 - `./clawbot.sh`
-- Open `clawbot.thml` which will be written to your CLAWBOT_HTML directory
+- Open `clawbot.html` which will be written to your CLAWBOT_HTML directory
 - During the draft
 	- Use the `Selected` flag in draftinfo.properties to select players you've drafted
-	- Add an `X` to the end of a player row in projections.csv
+	- To remove a player someone else has picked.
+Add an `X` to the end of a player row in projections.csv
 		- `"Rodgers, Aaron QB GB ",0,0,0,0.0,0,2.0,382.20` becomes `"Rodgers, Aaron QB GB ",0,0,0,0.0,0,2.0,382.20,X`
 - Keep in mind, Clawbot is very dumb at the moment and brute forces his way to lineup projections.
 We're looking at a runtime complexity of something like:
 `O(12^N)` where N is the number of rounds out you want to project.
 You'll want to keep it around 6 or 7 rounds until it can be optimized.